Skylarking: "That's Really Super, Supergirl"

-"That's Really Super, Supergirl" is a guitar pop song that references the DC Comics character Supergirl, although Partridge stated the "Supergirl" in the song "isn't one girl—it's an amalgam of all the women who had better things to do than be around me... there's a facetious part of it, a little sarcasm in it."
+"That's Really Super, Supergirl" is a guitar-driven pop song that references the DC Comics character Supergirl, although Partridge stated the "Supergirl" in the song "isn't one girl—it's an amalgam of all the women who had better things to do than be around me... there's a facetious part of it, a little sarcasm in it."
 Its lyrics also mention kryptonite and Superman's Fortress of Solitude.
 Rundgren contributed the keyboard part but was left uncredited.
 Gregory: "We really didn't know what to do with it.
 It was just a 'B' side, and he could obviously see possibilities in it.
 One afternoon, we just left him to it."
-The snare was sampled from the Utopia album Deface the Music (1980).
-Because of recording logistics, Prince and Moulding were forced to play around the beat.
-The guitar solo was played by Dave Gregory on Eric Clapton's psychedelic Gibson SG the Fool, then owned by Rundgren.
+The snare was sampled from the Utopia album Deface the Music (1980); because of recording logistics, Prince and Moulding were forced to play around the beat.
+The guitar solo was played by Dave Gregory on Eric Clapton's psychedelic Gibson SG "the Fool", then owned by Rundgren.
 Gregory spent hours rehearsing the solo.
-Years after the fact, he realised that he had subconsciously lifted the "little five-note runs" heard in the trumpet line of "Magic Dragon Theatre" from the Utopia's Ra (1977).
+Years after the fact, he realised that he had subconsciously lifted the solo's "little five-note runs" from a trumpet line on "Magic Dragon Theatre" from Utopia's Ra (1977).

 "Ballet for a Rainy Day"

 "Ballet for a Rainy Day", lyrically, is a portrait of a rainy town and its raincoats, fruits, and collapsing hairdos.
-Partridge: "The one thing I remember about the rain as a child was my mother cursing that her new hairdo was going to get ruined."
-There was an argument over the lyric "silent film of melting miracle play".
-Rundgren was unaware that "Miracle Plays" were biblical performances from the Medieval times, and thinking that Partridge was mistaken, requested that it be changed to "passion play".
+Partridge stated that "The one thing I remember about the rain as a child was my mother cursing that her new hairdo was going to get ruined."
+Rundgren and Partridge argued over the lyric "silent film of melting miracle play"; Rundgren was unaware that "Miracle Plays" were medieval-era biblical performances, and thinking that Partridge was mistaken, requested that it be changed to "passion play".
 Partridge refused because he wanted to maintain the alliteration in "melting miracle".
-"Tickets for the front row seats up on the rooftops" is an homage to the Blue Nile's "A Walk Across the Rooftops" (1984).
+The lyric "Tickets for the front row seats up on the rooftops" is an homage to the Blue Nile's "A Walk Across the Rooftops" (1984).
 According to music critic Joe Stannard, "Ballet" and the two following tracks "distil the flawless orch-pop of Smile and Abbey Road into a handy three-song suite."